mark-watson/hy-lisp-python-book/manuscript/kg.md

 ## Recommended Industrial Use of Knowledge Graphs

 Who needs a KG?
+How do you get started?

 If you are spending much time doing general web search, it might be a signal that you should maintain your own curated knowledge in a human searchable and software accessible way.

-To get started:

-- start small, one use case
-- design a Schema that identifies object types and relationships
-- write some acceptance test cases that you want a prototype to be able to serve
-- avoid having too many stakeholders in early prototype projects - try to choose stakeholders based on potential stakeholders' initial enthusiasm
+Here are a few use cases:

-At Google we used their Knowledge Graph for ....
+- At Google we used their Knowledge Graph for researching new internal systems that were built on their standard Knowledge Graph, with new schemas and data added.

-When you have many diverse data sources that you want to integrate in one large graph database.

-What does your data mean?
-How to interpret relationships between data.

-Do you have difficulty finding the location of data in your organization.
+- Digital transformations: start by using a KG to hold meta data for current data in already existing databases.
+A KG of meta data can provide you with a virtual data lake.
 It is common to build a large data lake and then have staff not be able to find data in the lake.

-Digital transformations: start by using a KG to hold meta data for current data, ....
-TBD  ....
+Don't try to do everything at once.

-Capture senior human expertise and preserve this model.
+- Capture senior human expertise and preserve this model.
 The act of building an Ontology for in-house knowledge helps to understand how to organize data.

-KYC (Know Your Customer) applications using data from many diverse data sources.
+- KYC (Know Your Customer) applications using data from many diverse data sources.

-Take advantage of expertise in a domain (e.g., healthcare or financial services) to build a Taxonomy and Ontology to use to organize available data.
+- Take advantage of expertise in a domain (e.g., healthcare or financial services) to build a Taxonomy and Ontology to use to organize available data.
 For most domains, their are standard existing Schemas, Taxonomy's and Ontology's that can be identified and used as-is or extended for your organization.

+To get started:

+- Start small with just one use case.
+- Design a Schema that identifies object types and relationships
+- Write some acceptance test cases that you want a prototype to be able to serve as a baseline to develop against.
+- Avoid having too many stakeholders in early prototype projects - try to choose stakeholders based on potential stakeholders' initial enthusiasm.

 A good way to start is to identify a single problem, determine the best data sources to use, define an Ontology that is just sufficient to solve the current problem and build a prototype "vertical slice" application.
 Lessons learned with a quick prototype with inform you on what was valuable and what to put effort into when expanding your KG.mStart small and don't try to build a huge system without taking many small development and evaluation steps.